Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

     * Comments:
         * > Vision Transformers (Dosovitskiy et al., 2021) improves training efficiency on large-scale datasets by using Transformer blocks.
 (EfficientNetV2, 2021)
         * > ViT first partitions an input image into non-overlapping $p \times p$ patches and linearly projects each patch to a $d$-dimensional feature vector using a learned weight matrix.
 A patch size of $p = 16$ and an image size of $224 \times 224$ are typical.
 The resulting patch embeddings (plus positional embeddings and a learned classification token embedding) are processed by a standard transformer encoder followed by a classification head.
 Using common network nomenclature, we refer to the portion of ViT before the transformer blocks as the network's stem.
 ViT's stem is a specific case of convolution (stride-$p$, $p \times p$ kernel), but we will refer to it as the patchify stem and reserve the terminology of convolutional stem for stems with a more conventional CNN design with multiple layers of overlapping convolutions (i.e., with stride smaller tha the kernel size).
 (Early Convolutions Help Transformers See Better, 2021)
-        * > Recently, Desovitskiy et al. introduced the Vision Transformer (ViT) for image classification.
-This is an interesting and meaningful attempt to replace the CNN backbone with a convolution-free model.
-ViT has a columnar structure with coarse image patches as input.
-Algthough ViT is applicable to image classification, it is challenging to directly adapt it to pixel-level dense predictions such as object detectionand segmentation, because (1) its output feature map is single-scale and low-resolution, and (2) its computational and memory costs are relatively high even for common input image sizes.
-(Pyramid Vision Transformer, 2021)
+        * > (2021, PVT) ViT has a columnar structure with coarse image patches (i.e., dividing image with a large patch size) as input.
+Although ViT is applicable to image classification, it is challenging to be directly adapted to pixel-level dense predictions, e.g., object detection and segmentation, because (1) its output feature map has only a single scale with low resolution and (2) its computations and memory cost are relatively high even for common input image size (e.g., shorter edge of 800 pixels in COCO detection benchmark).
+        * > (2021, PVT) Similar to the traditional Transformer [51], the length of ViT’s output sequence is the same as the input, which means that the output of ViT is single-scale (see Figure 1 (b)).
+        * > (2021, PVT) Due to the limited resource., the output of ViT is coarse-grained (e.g., the patch size is 16 or 32 pixels), and thus its output resolution is relatively low (e.g., 16-stride or 32-stride).
+As a result, it is difficult to directly apply ViT in dense prediction tasks that require high-resolution or multi-scale feature maps.

 ## Scaling up of vision models (3 + 5 + 3)